DON’T PAY THAT NY TRAFFIC TICKET!

 Learning more about the consequences you’re facing and options available has never been easier:

-Contact us for a free and honest assessment of your case.
-Call anytime or fill out our short contact form.
-We’ll discuss the potential consequences you’re facing and the options available to you.
+Contact our traffic ticket lawyers today for a free, honest assessment of your case.
+Call anytime or fill out our contact form, and we’ll discuss the potential consequences you’re facing and the options available to you.

-You’ve consulted with us and done all your research.
+You’ve consulted with our traffic ticket attorneys and have done all your research.
 You have a good understanding of what’s at stake.
-It’s time to determine your best course of action.
+Now, it’s time to determine your best course of action.

 If you decide to move forward with us, we’ll walk you through a very quick intake via phone and/or email and handle everything going forward.
 No office visit is necessary.